An

 after an interview with Tim Bowler & others…

-In August we brought & moved into our 1st house, an end-row terrace at 19 Albany Road, Upper Edmonton, London N18, now sadly destroyed
+In August we brought & moved into our 1st house, an end-row terrace at 19 Albany Road, Upper Edmonton, London N18

-Return to the top or to my Home Page
+Return to the top or visit my Home Page

 After returning from the training session, my surprise December discovery

-of that unintended & quite unexpected pregnancy brought the resultant fiasco,
+was of the unintended & quite unexpected pregnancy that brought to me the resultant fiasco,

-After negotiating with Burroughs in the Spring, I received permission to move internationally (self-funded) to the Washington, DC area on
+After negotiating with Burroughs in the spring of 1980, I received permission to move internationally ( self-funded ) to the Washington, DC area on

 July 30th, 1980